LEARNING TO SHINE

 Great Day Academics

 Children who act out often feel like they have no control over their life circumstances.
-Empowering students with the understanding of personal responsibility shows them that they do, in fact, have total control over their words, actions and thoughts every minute of the day.
+Helping students understand that they get to decide their words, actions and thoughts empowers them to shine.

 We teach students to use their energy and ability to respond to situations in a way that is healthy for their mental, physical and emotional well-being.